BlockchainCommons/Community/Tweetstorms-Best-Practices.md

       * Regular spotlights on specifications and interoperability
       * Overviews of concerns & advancements in blockchain technology
    * Format: medium or long tweetstorms
-   * Goal: to overview work at Block, to regularly touch bases on our projects
+   * Goal: to overview work at Block, to regularly touch bases on our projects, to be a futurist voice

 ### Who Retweets?

 * @blockchaincmns
    * Topics: everything by other accounts
    * Format: simple retweet of tweet or root of tweetstorm

 * ChristopherA
    * Topics: everything by other accounts
    * Format: Tweetstorm starting with RT
       * Add context
          * How project fits with goals of Blockchain Commons
-         * How projects addresses issues in space
+         * How projects addresses issues in blockchain technology space
-         * Where project is going in the future its with goals of Blockchain Commons
+         * Where project is going in the future

 ## General Style